Are Gynecological Exams Covered by Medicare?

 Medicare covers Pap tests and pelvic exams to check for cervical and vaginal cancers at no cost to you.
 Clinical breast exams are also covered.
 You can receive these preventive screenings once every 24 months, or more frequently if you have certain risk factors.

-Medicare Coverage and Costs of Preventive Screenings for Females
+Medicare Coverage for Preventive Screenings for Females

 Cervical cancer and other cancers of the female reproductive organs often have no symptoms.